 So all the work campers set off at the beginning of January from various parts of Australia and New Zealand and converged in Vanuatu.
 The group was made up of guys from six different states and territories in Australia and from different towns and cities on the north island of New Zealand.

-The age range was larger than a usual work camp group with the youngest only 14 years of age while the older fellows in the group were in their early 20s.
+The age range was larger than a usual work camp group with the older fellows in the group that were in their early 20s.
 Among those who came was a builder’s assistant from Melbourne and a tiler from Canberra who went on the trip.
 They had some handy tips for the refurbishment work and acted as guides to the younger less experienced fellows.

 In partnership with Reledev, the group took an interest in doing work in Vanuatu after Warrane College in Sydney had built a kindergarten at San Michel in July last year.

 The feedback from that project was very positive.
 The locals were kind and helpful, the food and accommodation wasn’t too bad and there were places to buy building materials only a few minutes down the road from the school.
 The only difference was in January the heat and humidity was more intense.